SAP/ui5-webcomponents/README.md

 ## Why use web components?

- - **Future-proof**: entirely based on *web standards*, making them compatible with any version of any web development framework.
+ - **Future-proof**: being *web standards*, they are compatible with any version of any web development framework.
  - **Encapsulated**: the HTML/CSS in the *shadow DOM* are protected from interference by the web page and vice versa, making them stable in any environment and suitable not only for apps, but also for *libraries and micro-frontends*.
  - **Elegant**: being *custom HTML elements*, they hide implementation complexity behind a single HTML tag, making them easily usable with the standard DOM APIs.